What Is ColorOfChange.org?

 - Lyla Bugara »

-joined the ColorOfChange team in summer 2012 as a Campaign Fellow and now serves as Campaign Associate/Member Relations Specialist for the organization.
+joined the ColorOfChange team in summer 2012 as a Campaign Fellow and now serves as a Campaign Manager.
 Prior to joining ColorOfChange, Lyla interned with Human Rights Watch and the Correctional Association of New York.
 Lyla spends her free time supporting anti-prison expansion work.
 She holds a BA from Hampshire College in Race, Legal and Prison studies.

 - Dallas Donnell »